Skip to content

 Types of Statistical Analysis

-• Count: The total number of times each observation appears in the data set.
+• Count: The number of times each observation appears in the dataset.

-• Frequency Distribution: Shows how often each data point appears, often displayed in a bar chart or histogram.
+• Frequency Distribution: Displays how each data point appears in a bar chart or histogram.

-• Relative Frequency: The proportion of times an observation appears compared to the total number of observations (count divided by total count).
+• Relative Frequency: The proportion of times an observation appears compared to the total observations.

-• Mean (Average): The sum of all observations divided by the number of observations.
+• Mean (Average): Sum of all observations divided by the total number of observations.

-• Median: The "middle" value when the data is ordered from least to greatest.
+• Median: Middle value when the data is sorted in ascending order.

-• Mode: The most frequent observation in the data set.
+• Mode: Most frequent observation in the dataset.

 • Hypothesis Testing: A statistical method to test assumptions about a population based on sample data.